khireddine10/docker_cis_security_automation/README.md

 Run the tests to ensure that everything is working correctly.
 Submit a pull request, describing your changes and why they are needed.

-# Contribution guidelines
-We welcome contributions to this project!
-If you would like to contribute, please follow these guidelines:

-Fork the repository and create a new branch for your changes.
-Make your changes, and make sure to include tests for any new features.
-Run the tests to ensure that everything is working correctly.
-Submit a pull request, describing your changes and why they are needed.